-Direct objective: Practice with top-down design.
-Indirect objectives: Fitting statistical models; using simulations to test statistical procedures; testing parts of the code.
+Direct objective: Practice with top-down design and code testing.
+Indirect objectives: Fitting statistical models; using simulations to test statistical procedures.

 In the last lab, we fit a gamma distribution to the weight of cat's hearts.
-We did this by adjusting the parameters so that the theoretical values of the mean and variance matched the observed, sample values.
+We did this by adjusting the parameters so that the theoretical values of the mean and variance matched the observed, sample mean and variance.
 Since the mean and variance are the first two moments of the distribution, this is an example of the method of moments for estimation.

-The method of moments gives a point estimate, say of a parameter.
+The method of moments gives a point estimate θ of the parameters θ .
 To use a point estimate, we need to know how precise it is, i.e., how different it would be if we repeated the experiment with new data from the same population.
-We often measure imprecision by the standard error, which is the standard deviation of the point estimates.
+We often measure imprecision by the standard error, which is the standard deviation of the point estimates $\hat{\theta}$.
+(You saw the standard error of the mean in your introductory statistics classes.)